|Nutrition Facts (per serving)|

 This may look fancy and complicated, but convenient ingredients make the appetizer a snap to prepare.
 Start with a loaf of thawed store-bought bread dough.
-Flatten it out into a large rectangle, top with classic pizza fixings, roll it tight, and bake to golden perfection.
+Flatten it out into a large rectangle, top with classic pizza fixings, roll it tightly, and bake to golden perfection.

-- 2 eggs
+2 large eggs

-- 2 tablespoons Parmesan cheese (grated)
+2 tablespoons grated Parmesan cheese

-- 1 teaspoon Italian seasoning
+1 teaspoon Italian seasoning

-- 1 (16-ounce) loaf frozen bread dough (thawed)
+1 (16-ounce) loaf frozen bread dough, thawed

-- 8 ounces provolone cheese (shredded)
+8 ounces provolone cheese, shredded

-- 1 cup marinara sauce
+1 cup marinara sauce

-Gather the ingredients.
-Preheat the oven to 350 F.
+Preheat oven to 350 F.

-Arrange the pepperoni slices over the rolled-out bread dough.
+Arrange pepperoni slices over rolled-out bread dough.

 - Slightly overlap the pepperoni slices so they stay together and don't slip when rolled.
-When slightly overlapped, they will also set the stage for beautiful presentation when sliced for serving.
+When slightly overlapped, they will also set the stage for a beautiful presentation when sliced for serving.

-Cover the surface with the shredded provolone cheese.
+Cover surface with shredded provolone cheese.